Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 Telling them very clearly that this is a formal complaint will ensure that it will be taken seriously and addressed in the time frame required.

-2. Provide Your Personal and Loan Details
+b.
+Provide Your Personal and Loan Details

-Your relevant information details allow Black Horse Finance to locate your account and address your complaint quickly.
+Your relevant information details will allow Black Horse Finance to locate your account and address your complaint quickly.

 • Your complete name and contact details